Applicable to: Club Administrators and Scorers

 Select the first Bowler:

-If a batter or bowler is not displayed in their respective line-up, select Edit Teams to update the team’s line-up:
+If a batter or bowler is not displayed in their respective line-up, or you want to select the Wicket Keeper, select Edit Teams to update the team’s line-up:

-Use the Plus and Minus buttons to add and remove players from the line-up, then select Done:
+Use the Plus and Minus buttons to add and remove players from the line-up, and select the player(s) who will be wicket keeper(s), then select Done:

 If you require a fill-in player, use the Add Player button and enter the fill-in player’s details.